Adanif® XL 30mg Tablets

 Keep this medicine out of the sight and reach of children.

-Do not use this medicine after the expiry date which is stated on the carton.
+Do not use this medicine after the expiry date which is stated on the carton and blister after EXP.
 The expiry date refers to the last day of that month.

 Do not store above 25°C. Store in the original package to protect from light.